Balıklıova

 Balıklıova (Balikliova) is a neighbourhood in the municipality and district of Urla, İzmir Province, Turkey.
 As of 2022, it has a population of 1,199.
-The majority of households are summer houses and summer sites, so during the summer season Balıklıova's population is higher.
-It lies between Urla and Karaburun.
-The name Balıklıova derives from the Turkish words balık, "fish" and ova, "valley", meaning "a valley full of fish".
-Fishing and agriculture is of big importance in the economy of the village.
-Olives, Narcissus and artichokes are mainly harvested in the area.
+The majority of households are summer houses and summer sites, so during the summer season the population is higher.
+Balıklıova lies between Urla and Karaburun.
+The name Balıklıova derives from the Turkish words balık, "fish," and ova, "plain," meaning "a plain full of fish."
+Fishing and agriculture is of great importance in the economy of the village.
+Olives, narcissus, and artichokes are harvested in the area.